petedejoy/documentation/v2/clickstream/destinations/TEMPLATE.md

 Astronomer Clickstream makes it easy to send your data to *DESTINATION*.
 Once you follow the steps below, your data will be routed through our platform and pushed to *DESTINATION* in the appropriate format.

+## What is *Destination*?
+* Point 1
+etc

+## Why send data to *DESTINATION* using Astronomer Clickstream

-## Getting Started with 'DESTINATION'
+## Getting Started with 'DESTINATION' and Astronomer Clickstream
 High level overview of how to begin, including app id information.

-What happens now?
-DESCRIBE WHAT HAPPENS ONCE ENABLED
-  * Point 1
-  * Point 2
-  * Point 3
-  * Point 4
+How to set up.

 ## Additional Functionality